simplecomplex/php-cache/README.md

 ### Scope ###

-Caching of complex variables, and variables which are expensive to retrieve or generate.
+Caching of complex variables, and variables which are expensive to generate.
 Like configuration, localization and service responses.

 Not page caching, no [stampede protection](https://en.wikipedia.org/wiki/Cache_stampede).